JaakLipp/uOttaHack/README.md

-NOTE*** this repo only has the front-end code for the website, the back end is omitted for security reasons, however it is built with node.js and connects with firebase to add user authenication to the app

 ## Inspiration
 I came to this hackathon with the sole purpose of learning more about front-end development.
 I have been avoiding learning front-end Javascript frameworks, so I promised to learn them this weekend.
 I found that no challenges really cared about the user interface so I decided to try my best to create the most useless hack, with the most maximally complicated method I could think of.
 ## What it does